mhennessy97/charityData/README.md

 Summary: The model had an overall accuracy of 78%.
 The applicant has a 78% chance of being successful if:

--The name of the applicant appears more than 5 times in the dataset -The application type falls under T3, T4, T6, T5, T19, T8, T7, or T10.
+-The name of the applicant appears more than 5 times in the dataset.
+-The application type falls under T3, T4, T6, T5, T19, T8, T7, or T10.
--The classification is C1000, C2000, C1200, C3000, C2100
+-The classification is C1000, C2000, C1200, C3000, C2100.